 Yana Skakun

-The most important location decision is choosing somewhere that suits your family genuinely, rather than somewhere that looks impressive on Instagram.
-A local woodland where your children run ahead and hide in the trees will produce more authentic images than a formal garden where they are required to stay on the path.
-Consider: where do you actually spend time as a family?
-A favourite park, a beach you visit every summer, a woodland where you walk the dog — familiar locations produce relaxed portraits because the children already know how to be there.
+The most important location decision is choosing somewhere that suits your family genuinely, rather than somewhere that looks impressive online.
+A local woodland where your children run ahead and hide behind trees will produce more authentic images than a formal garden where they are required to stay on the path and mind the flower beds.
+I always ask new families the same question before we talk about anywhere specific: where do you actually spend time together?
+A favourite park, a beach you visit every summer, a woodland where you walk the dog most weekends — familiar locations produce relaxed portraits because the children already know how to be there, and that ease shows up in every frame.

-Light determines everything.
-Woodland and tree cover produce beautiful dappled to diffused light in mid-morning and late afternoon.
-Open fields and beaches need low sun to be flattering — golden hour (the hour before sunset) is not a cliché, it is genuinely the best light for the simplest reason: it is warm, directional, and flattering to every skin tone.
+Light determines almost everything about how a location will actually perform on the day, and it is worth thinking about alongside the aesthetics.
+Woodland and tree cover produce beautiful dappled to diffused light through mid-morning and late afternoon, which makes them forgiving locations across a wide window of the day.
+Open fields and beaches need low sun to be flattering — golden hour, the hour or so before sunset, is not a cliché repeated by photographers for no reason.
+It is genuinely the best light for the simplest possible reason: it is warm, directional, and flattering to every skin tone in a way that midday sun, coming straight down and creating harsh shadows under eyes and noses, simply is not.

 Yana Skakun